-Essex Smile Centre is in Rayleigh, Essex and provides private dental care and treatment for adults and children.
+Manningtree Practice Limited is in Manningtree, Essex and provides NHS and private dental care and treatment for adults and children.

-The practice is on the first floor above a high street shopping area and is accessed by stairs.
+The practice is situated in a listed building on the first floor above a high street shopping area and is accessed by stairs.
 People who use wheelchairs are directed to other local services.
-Car parking spaces, including dedicated parking for disabled people, are available in pay and display car parks near the practice.
-The practice has made reasonable adjustments to support patients with access requirements including hand rails on both sides of the stairs.
+Car parking spaces, including dedicated parking for disabled people, are available on side streets and in pay and display car parks near the practice.
+The practice has made reasonable adjustments to support patients with access requirements including hand rails and grip handles on doorways, steps and on both sides of the stairs.

-The dental team includes 17 dentists including 2 specialist dentists, 18 dental nurses including 3 trainee dental nurses, 3 dental hygienists, 1 treatment coordinator, 1 compliance support staff, 1 practice manager and 3 receptionists.
+The dental team includes 8 dentists including 1 foundation dentist, 11 dental nurses including 1 trainee dental nurse, 3 dental hygienists, 1 dental hygienist/therapist, 1 practice manager, 1 practice cleaner and 2 receptionists.
 The practice has 7 treatment rooms.

-During the inspection we spoke with 4 dentists, 6 dental nurses including the 2 lead nurses, 2 dental hygienists, 3 receptionists, the provider's compliance manager, the compliance lead and the practice manager.
+During the inspection we spoke with 4 dentists, 4 dental nurses, 1 receptionist and the practice manager.
 We looked at practice policies, procedures and other records to assess how the service is managed.